cryptechdev/wasm-deploy/README.md

 ```bash
 deploy init
 ```
-This will initialize the deployment config and will prompt you for a bunch of information.
-Please ensure you fill out the optional RPC endpoint as it is the only client which is currently fully working.
+This will initialize the deployment config and will prompt you for a bunch of important information.
 Before you deploy the contracts, please be sure to change the ADMIN constant in deployment/src/defaults.rs to your personal dev address.

 Deploy all contracts with